jprov410/mqds/dox/README.md

 will be in the `run` directory.
 To build the documentation, execute `make docs`.

-__JP gratefully acknowledges the Molecular Sciences Software Institute for funding the development of the MQDS package__
+__JP gratefully acknowledges the Molecular Sciences Software Institute for funding the development of the MQDS package, as well as the mentorship of Dr. Benjamin Pritchard.__
 \htmlonly
 <div><a href="http://www.molssi.org"><img src="MolSSI-Logo-2.jpg"/></a></div>
 \endhtmlonly